 Ifttt.com is Cool.
 But How I Can Use It?

 Years ago I read about service called ifttt.com.
-If this name sounds strange, it is actually abbreviation for “if this than that”.
+If this name sounds strange, it is actually an abbreviation for “if this then that”.

 The idea of the service is clear – there are many triggers – new post in a blog, new tween, new mail, new this and new that… really a lot of things.
-And there are actions – post a tweet, save something in dropbox, add event and many many other.
+And there are actions – post a tweet, save something in Dropbox, add to the Evernote and many many other.
 Now ifttt integrated with mostly everything you can imagine including smart lamps and other smart devices and gadgets.
-User can combine triggers and actions – if this than that!
+A user can combine triggers and actions – if this then that!
 And definitely, there is an app for your smartphone.